Naylor TF 1700

 The Naylor TF 1700 is a British sports car built in the 1980s by Naylor Cars, Ltd., located in Shipley, West Yorkshire, England.
-Presented in 1984, it was the brainchild of Alastair Naylor and was developed together with Alan Staniforth.
+Presented in 1984, it was the brainchild of Alastair Naylor and was developed together with Allan Staniforth.

 Design

 The two-seater steel roadster bodywork was an unusually faithful replica of the celebrated MG TF.
 As with the MG TF, the TF 1700 had a front engine and rear-wheel drive.
 The Naylor was also uncommonly well-equipped (and as a result expensive), with Connolly leather interior and real spoked wheels.
 Its price in 1985 was GBP13,950, only forty pounds less than the considerably more powerful Morgan Plus 8 Injection.
 Like the Morgan, the Naylor has a body constructed from metal panels attached to a wooden body-frame constructed from ash wood (not to be confused with the chassis, which is steel in both the Naylor and the Morgan).
 Most of the car's mechanicals came straight from the Morris Marina/Ital, including the 1.7 litre SOHC O-series engine with 77 hp and the four-speed manual transmission.
 The rear axle was the Marina's live unit with coil springs.
 The front suspension is independent, with coil sprung MacPherson struts, and a rack-and-pinion steering.
 Top speed is 151 km/h.
 The TF 1700 was fully type-approved and came with a warranty from the Austin Rover Group.